chriswernst/reflow-oven/README.md

 ### The Build:

+##### Remove Cover metal cover to remove interface knobs

+There are many screws around the perimeter, and you'll need to remove these to get access to the backside of the knobs, where we'll house our circuit board and relays.

+##### Clean out

 You're going to want to start by opening up your oven and giving it a good wipe down.
 If it has been used, take it outside and shake out the breadcrumbs!
 On the inside, a Scotch brite pad, or similar, works well to get off any grease or grime.

+##### Install thermocouple

+From the cavity behind where the knobs were, drill a hole to pass the thermocouple through.
+Mount it on the back wall of the oven using heattape

+##### Tape

+Heattape the inside of the oven as well as the inside of the front door(ideally leaving a small window to see the reflow process).
+Make sure to keep the tape away from the heaters.
+Do not be shy with the heattape -- it is crucial for holding the heat in and maintaining temperature.

+##### Install and Print faceplate

 For those using the exact same Black and Decker toaster oven, I have mocked up a face plate in CAD to be printed for the front of the oven to house the electronics.
 This can be found in the `3D Models` folder on the repo.
 My print didn't come out perfect, but it does the job.